-- 2. The Poisoner - The diarist John Aubrey wrote that Lady Denham (Margaret Brooke) 'was poisoned by the hands of the Countess of Rochester with chocolate'.
-Her sister-in-law Anne Hyde was also suspected of poisoning her husband's mistress (see Pepys, January 8, 1667) but Lady Denham apparently died of natural causes. - The Boyle family had, over two generations, become almost all-powerful in the south of Ireland and Henrietta, like the rest of her family was strong-minded, ruthless and acquisitive.
+- The Boyle family had, over two generations, become almost all-powerful in the south of Ireland and Henrietta, like the rest of her family was strong-minded, ruthless and acquisitive.
 During the last two years of her life, when her husband was Chief Minister to his brother-in-law King James II, Henrietta took full advantage of his power to claim every possible privilege.
 She clashed bitterly with her husband's niece, the future Queen Anne over who should have the best apartments in Whitehall Palace.
 Anne, who could herself be a formidable opponent, complained bitterly of her aunt's 'peevishness' to her. - Henrietta Boyle married Lawrence Hyde in 1665 and had four children.
 He was the son of the Earl of Clarendon and brother of Anne Hyde, wife of the future James II.
 The Earl of Clarendon had many enemies that tried to bring him down and they eventually succeeded with the military setbacks of the Second Anglo-Dutch war of 1665-7 (which he had opposed), the Plague of 1665 and the Great Fire of London of 1666.
 He was forced to flee into exile rather than face impeachment.
 However, Charles did not oppose his sons and Lawrence became a foreign ambassador.
-He even remained at court when his brother-inlaw, King James, fled despite his open opposition to William and Mary as joint rulers.
+He even remained at court when his brother-in-law, King James, fled despite his open opposition to William and Mary as joint rulers. - The 1st Earl of Clarendon's daughter Anne Hyde married James, Duke of York, later King James II.
+Anne Hyde's two daughters were the monarchs Queen Mary II (1688-1694) and Queen Anne (1702-1714).
+He was accused of arranging the marriage but this is unlikely.
+After the marriage, as commoners, they were not allowed to sit in their daughters presence or refer to her as their daughter. - The diarist John Aubrey wrote that Lady Denham (Margaret Brooke) 'was poisoned by the hands of the Countess of Rochester with chocolate'.
+Her sister-in-law Anne Hyde was also suspected of poisoning her husband's mistress (see Pepys, January 8, 1667) but Lady Denham apparently died of natural causes.